Mile Ilić (politician): Fall from power (1996–97)

 The SPS was widely accused of attempting to rig the 1996 local elections in Niš.
 During the campaign, Ilić hired security guards from the Serbian Kick-Boxing Association; these guards were accused of intimidating opposition politicians and their supporters.
 Even the Yugoslav Left (Jugoslovenska Levica, JUL), a party broadly aligned with the SPS, accused the local administration of abusing the democratic procedure.
-When the opposition Zajedno coalition won the election, the city's election commission refused to recognize the results and awarded victory to the SPS.
+When the opposition Zajedno coalition won the election, the city's election commission refused to recognize the results and awarded the victory to the SPS.
 This was one of the pivotal events in prompting the 1996–1997 protests in Serbia, which threatened the SPS's overall hold on power.
 Ilić disappeared from public view during the protests and resigned as leader of the Niš SPS on 4 December 1996, amid speculation that he was being scapegoated for the party's failures.
 In January 1997, the Serbian government recognized the opposition's victory in Niš; Ilić was expelled from the SPS at around the same time and withdrew from political life in the city.

 While online sources do not confirm this point, it may be reasonably inferred that Ilić also resigned his seat in the Yugoslavian assembly during this time (or, alternately, that he did not take his mandate following the 1996 election).

 Ilić's membership in the SPS was restored in November 2000, after the fall of Milošević's administration.
 He welcomed the decision, saying, "I have always been a socialist and a leftist, and I never stopped being that, even when I was unjustly expelled."
 He did not initially return to active political life after returning to the party.